- September 01, 2022

-The Recreation Therapy Aide Certificate program is designed for those with work experience or education in health or human services looking to expand their skill sets into the area of recreation therapy.
+The Recreation Therapy Aide Certificate program is designed for those with work experience or education in health or human services looking to expand their skill set into the area of recreation therapy.
 For those without previous education or experience, successful completion of HMSV9102 Personal Support Skills for Caregivers will help fulfill the requirement.

-Courses are delivered in a blended delivery model that includes online learning, on-campus workshops (evenings and weekends), and a practicum.
+Courses are delivered in a blended delivery model that includes scheduled and non-scheduled online learning followed by a practicum.

 Program length is a total of twenty weeks.
-This certificate program includes four months of full-time online learning and workshops followed by four weeks of full-time practicum (five months in total).
+This full-time certificate program includes four months of online class sessions and self-directed study followed by four weeks of practicum (five months in total).

 Yes.
 Bow Valley College is the only school in Alberta to offer this certificate.
-There is also a two-year diploma available from the University of Lethbridge.
 Most employers are looking for recreation therapy aides with a certificate.